Brain of Albert Einstein: Fate of the brain

 Einstein's autopsy was conducted in the lab of Thomas Stoltz Harvey.
 Shortly after Einstein died in 1955, Harvey removed and weighed the brain at 1230 g.
 Harvey then took the brain to a lab at the University of Pennsylvania where he dissected it into several pieces.
 He kept some of the pieces to himself while others were given to leading pathologists.
 He hoped that cytoarchitectonics, the study of brain cells under a microscope, would reveal useful information.
 Harvey injected 50% formalin through the internal carotid arteries and afterward suspended the intact brain in 10% formalin.
 He also photographed the brain from many angles.

 Harvey dissected the brain into about 240 blocks (each about 1 cm^{3}) and encased the segments in a plastic-like material called collodion.
 Harvey also removed Einstein's eyes.
 He gave them to Henry Abrams, Einstein's ophthalmologist.

 Whether or not Einstein's brain was preserved with his prior consent is a matter of dispute.
 Ronald Clark's 1979 biography of Einstein states "he had insisted that his brain should be used for research and that he be cremated."
 More recent research has suggested that the brain was removed and preserved without the permission of either Einstein or his close relatives.
 Hans Albert Einstein, the physicist's elder son, endorsed the removal after the event.
 However, he insisted that his father's brain should be used only for research to be published in scientific journals of high standing.

 In 1978, Einstein's brain was rediscovered in Harvey's possession by journalist Steven Levy.
-Its sections had been preserved in alcohol in two large mason jars within a cider box for over 20 years.
+Its sections had been preserved in alcohol in two large mason jars within a cider box for over twenty years.

 The brain was driven across the mainland United States and to Hamilton, Ontario, accompanied by Harvey.
 Journalist and chauffeur Michael Paterniti wrote about some of the journeying that took place in 1997.

 In 2010, Harvey's heirs transferred all of his holdings constituting the remains of Einstein's brain to the National Museum of Health and Medicine.
-This included 14 photographs of the whole brain prior to sectioning, never before revealed to the public.
+This included fourteen photographs of the whole brain prior to sectioning, never before revealed to the public.

-More recently, 46 small portions of Einstein's brain were acquired by the Mütter Museum in Philadelphia.
+Forty-six small portions of Einstein's brain were acquired by the Mütter Museum in Philadelphia.
 In 2013, segments of the brain went on exhibit in the museum's permanent galleries.
 The exhibit featured thin slices of Einstein's brain, mounted on microscope slides.

 Scientific studies

-Studies have found that certain regions of his brain, such as the prefrontal cortex and parietal lobes, were unusually well-developed and densely packed with neurons.
+A study found that certain regions of his brain, such as the prefrontal cortex and parietal lobes, were unusually well-developed and densely packed with neurons.
 These areas are associated with abstract thinking, mathematical skills, and spatial reasoning.
-Additionally, the absence of a typical groove called the “Sylvian fissure” in his brain may have allowed for better communication between different brain regions.
+Additionally, the absence of a typical groove called the "Sylvian fissure" in his brain may have allowed for better communication between different brain regions.

 The lateral sulcus (Sylvian fissure) in a normal brain.
 In Einstein's brain, this was truncated.